andbeck/ttl-resources/README.md

 http://www.thetrophiclink.org/?page_id=28

-Its code (and some example data files) for:
+It is code (and some example data files) for:

 1. Calculating functional diversity (Petchey & Gaston, 2002).